apache/cloudstack-docs-rn/source/about.rst

 A LOT changed in this release, so this is not a complete list, but here is a quick summary of some of the changes:

-* Support for XenServer 7.1 and 7.2, and improved support for VMware 6.5.
+* Support for XenServer 7.1, 7.2, 7.3 and 7.4, and support for XCP-ng 7.4.
+* Improved support for VMware 6.5.
 * Host-HA framework and HA-provider for KVM hosts with and NFS as primary storage, and a new background polling task manager.
 * Secure agents communication: new certificate authority framework and a default built-in root CA provider.
 * New network type - L2.